ocsigen/ocsigen.github.io/_drafts/react-example-todomvc.md

 #### React

 [React](http://erratique.ch/software/react) is an OCaml module for [functional reactive programming](https://en.wikipedia.org/wiki/Functional_reactive_programming) (FRP).
-In this TodoMVC example, React is used to automatically refresh the view whenever a new model is built by the controller.
+In this TodoMVC example, React gives a way to automatically refresh the view whenever a new model is built by the controller.
+How is this done?
+The application uses a reactive signal which carries the varying model values over time.
+At the beginning, the model value may be the [empty model](https://github.com/slegrand45/examples_ocsigen/blob/d6766d404a449d0b1d36ad3cd916b0c444390a19/jsoo/todomvc-react/todomvc.ml#L60-L65).
+But at any specific point in time, the reactive signal contains a model value.
+When this value is modified by the controller (a new model has been generated), the view automatically refresh its reactive parts.

 #### Mixing the two

-The following figure shows what happens when the user interacts with the application:
+The following figure shows what happens when the user interacts with the application (add a new task, click on a checkbox to select a specific task...):

 ![MVC with React](/img/posts/2015/react-example-todomvc-steps.png)

 1. the view sends the action to the controller ;
-2. the controller gets the current model and build a new one accordingly to the action ;
+2. the controller gets the current model from the reactive signal and build a new model accordingly to the action ;
 3. the controller sets this new model as the new reactive signal value ;
 4. the view detects that a new model is available (the view reacts to the new signal value) and updates itself with the new model data.